discord-akairo/discord-akairo/docs/arguments/generators.md

 With this, you can do things such as:
 - Have an argument depend on the previous argument
 - Branch your argument parsing
-- Run an argument multiples times
+- Run an argument multiple times
 - Inject code in between arguments
 - And more!